Learn The Classic Force

 The magician fans out the deck of playing cards in front of the spectator.
 This action looks completely casual and impromptu.
 The spectator selects what they believe to be a completely free choice of card from the pack.

-In learniing the classic card force you will be performing one of the oldest and most natural forces in a magicians repertoire which can be used as the opening to countless card routines.
-Once the move has been learned and is practiced, the spectator should choose the magicians force card between 90 and 95% of the time.
+In learning the classic card force you will be performing one of the oldest and most natural forces in a magicians repertoire which can be used as the opening to countless card routines.
+Once this very useful move has been learned and is practiced, the spectator should choose the magicians force card between 90 and 95% of the time.
 A well prepared magician should always have a back up trick ready in case another card is selected.

 Hints: Remember to reassure the spectator that they have a completely free choice of card to reinforce the fact that their choice will be seemingly random.

 Practice the classic force moves on your friends and audience at every opportunity, even when a force choice is not necessary.
 This will give you experience with timing and to boost your confidence by realizing how easy it is to force a card, especially after you have improved your skills with practice

 Once again as a precaution, always have a back up trick ready just in case another card is chosen.
 This way your audience will never know that a move did not work and you can continue to look professional.